lfenzo/lfenzo.github.io/content/projects/data-science/machine-learning/inmet-solar-sao-paulo.md

 Out of the 39 models (each associated to a station) in the site-specific step, **20 had their performance improved by using the IDW-imputed data.**
 {{< /callout >}}

 Some interesting insights were noted during the assessment in this stage.
 One of them was the presence of a bias in the estimators causing them to procude worse predictions along the year.
 This behavior, showed in the left picture below where the residual errors are plotted as a function of the day of the year in the test set, shows that higher errors are procuded in the months of November through February, which correspond to the summer rain season in this particular region.
-Conversely, Southeastern Brazil is characterized by dry winters favoring the estimators with less variation in climate conditions, specially precipitation.
-Conversely, the winters in Southeastern Brazil are characterized by the lower volume of precipitation and less variation in overall climate conditions which introduced less noise in the data consumed by the models in order to generate predictions.
+Conversely, the winters in Southeastern Brazil are characterized by the lower volume of precipitation and less variation in overall climate conditions which introduced less noise in the data consumed by the models resulting in more accurate predictions.

 <div class="container">
   <figure class="image">